junxit/us-congress-bills-111/metadata.md

 - 2009-12-08 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 932). (text: CR 12/7/2009 H13524)
 - 2009-12-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 932).(text: CR 12/7/2009 H13524)
 - 2009-12-08 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-12-09 — Received in the Senate and referred to the Committee on Armed Services.